UffizziCloud/docs/docs/references/compose-spec.md

 !!!
 Warning

     If more than one service mounts a shared volume, only one service can have read-write access to it.
-All other services must be designated read-only, e.g. using the short syntax ` - shared_db:/var/lib/mysql:ro` or long syntax `read-only: true`.
+All other services must be designated read-only, e.g. using the sh~ort syntax ` - shared_db:/var/lib/mysql:ro` or long syntax `read-only: true`.

 ### Long syntax